gardenlinux/gardenlinux/tests/platformSetup/tofu/README.md

 export ARM_SUBSCRIPTION_ID="xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
 ```

+> [!NOTE]
-> 💡 The subscription ID can be found in the Azure portal under Subscriptions.
+> The subscription ID can be found in the Azure portal under Subscriptions.
 > If you don't have a subscription, you have to comment out the module "azure" in `tests/platformSetup/tofu/main.tf` and `tests/platformSetup/tofu/outputs.tf`.

 #### Alibaba Cloud (ALI)